 Sleep music continues to grow in popularity and availability.

-There are channels on YouTube, Spotify, Amazon Music, and a new one on SiriusXM this month.
+There are channels on YouTube, Spotify, Amazon Music, Apple Music, and a new one on SiriusXM this month.

 Why wouldn’t sleep music become popular?
 It’s an easy, drug-free solution to sleeping difficulties.